Skip to main content

 Anti-Inflammatory for Acne

 Munjistin inhibits the inflammatory cascade that converts comedones into inflamed acne lesions.
-For acne-prone skin with hyperpigmentation, manjistha addresses both concerns simultaneously.
+For acne-prone skin with hyperpigmentation, manjistha addresses both concerns simultaneously — reducing active inflammation and fading the dark spots left behind.
+For mature skin concerns, it also offers benefits for anti-aging due to its antioxidant compounds.

 How to Use